BECAUSEYOULOVE

 The Art of Journalistic Wedding Photography

-In the beginning, a bride and groom would immortalize their wedding by sitting for Formal Portrait Painting.
-So, wedding photography naturally began with Portrait Photography as it followed the historical culture of sitting for a portrait at a remote location.
-Candid Photography and Still-life photography then followed as photographic equipment became faster and less expensive.
+In the beginning, a bride and groom would immortalize their wedding by sitting for a formal portrait painting at a remote location.
+It makes sense that portrait photography would be the first kind of wedding photography as it followed the historical culture of a portrait painting.
+Candid photography and still-life photography followed as soon as photographic equipment became compact enough to use on-site.

 Bride and groom release doves on their wedding day